joaogpiva/MHD-Postgres-API/README.md

-# MHD MySQL API
+# MHD Postgres API

-a simple RESTful API built with microhttpd that communicates with a MySQL server
+a simple RESTful API built with microhttpd that communicates with a Postgres server